petermattia/battery-parameter-spaces/Hyperparameter optimization simulations/README.md

 - Number of rounds = min from simulator (6) + 2 "bonus" = `8`
 - Results: `init_beta = 5.0`, `gamma = 1.0`, `epsilon = 0.5`
 - `seed=0`
+- In plots, gamma is denoted by color in the legend